25 Premium WordPress Plugins You Need to Know About

 Sucuri

 Sucuri is a cloud-based platform that fixes hacks and prevents future attacks.
-It uses machine learning and protects websites against DDoS attacks, malware, zero-day exploits, and brute force attacks.
-Features include virtual patching and hardening, protected pages, application profiling, bot blocking, signature detection, and geo-blocking. you can set up an allow list so you and your team always have access.
+It uses machine learning to protect websites against DDoS attacks, malware, zero-day exploits, and brute-force attacks.
+Features include virtual patching and hardening, protected pages, application profiling, bot blocking, signature detection, and geo-blocking.
+You can set up an allow list so you and your team always have access.
 A scanner is constantly checking to site for security threats.
 It even has uptime monitoring, spam keyword monitoring, caching options, and an optimized CDN to increase your website’s performance.

 Wordfence